merenlab/anvio/README.md

 collections_of_splits
 </pre>

-And expert one of them:
+And export one of them:

 <pre>
 $ papi-get-db-table-as-matrix ANNOTATION.db -t hmm_hits_in_contigs